Do you set reading goals in Goodreads? I do every year.

 If you’re a planner, write down which books you plan to read each month and check them off that TBR (to-be-read) list as you complete them.
 But don’t feel like it’s set in stone!

-There’s nothing that will stall your reading habits more than being forced to read a book that doesn’t sound appealing or that isn’t capturing your attention at that moment.
+There’s nothing that will stall your reading goals (or enjoyment of reading!) more than being forced to read a book that doesn’t sound appealing, or that isn’t capturing your attention.

 If you’re more fly-by-the-seat-of-your-pants, try to have a stack of books around you at all times for when the reading mood strikes.
 That way, you’ll have lots of choices to pick from and you’ll be less likely to get discouraged.